Macon-Piatt Special Education District Programs

 Students in the Essential Skills Program often learn alternative ways to communicate.

-The SEAP program is considered one of the most restrictive placements for students.
-Students are placed at SEAP when the behavioral needs of the student exceed the resources in the public school.
+The SELA program, located within the old William Harris school building, is considered one of the most restrictive placements for students.
+Students are placed at SELA when the behavioral needs of the student exceed the resources in the public school.
 The focus of the program is to offer focused behavioral training within a highly structured curriculum to help them return to the public school successfully.
 Social work services are integral to helping these students make their goal to return to the public school.

 The Macon-Piatt Special Education Vocational Program is a vocational development program available to all special education students.
 The program aides in building and assessing skills needed to work within the community while enrolled in high school.